Our free membership, business.com+, takes the pain out of choosing new business services.

 Implementation and Onboarding

-1. Essentials: The Essentials tier comes with a standard configuration with no customization of templates or other tools.
+1. Essential: The Essential tier is for businesses who need to get up and running as fast as possible.
+You’ll get access to CareCloud’s modern tools and resources for rapid implementation and training.
+It comes with a standard configuration with no customization of templates or other tools.
 It includes a discovery call, electronic data interchange enrollment and the building of interfaces between labs and pharmacies.
 Medical practices at this tier don’t receive direct training but have access to CareCloud University, which includes more than 40 hours of self-guided training materials.
 This package also includes a check-in with an account manager five days after your go-live date to ensure the system is running smoothly.
 One downside is that importing data from previous systems is the responsibility of the medical practice.

-Additionally, CareCloud offers an à la carte menu of implementation and training options to practices that choose the Essentials tier but want a bit extra.
 For clients of CareCloud’s medical billing services, a full implementation and training package is included in the monthly percentage of collections agreed upon with the vendor.
 Fortunately, both implementation and onboarding are rapid and easily completed in a matter of hours.

 Customer Service